youngker/apparmor-wiki/AppArmorTrustedHelpers.md

 # Policy Backend

 ## Mediation Class
 AppArmor uses a reserved number, the mediation class, for each type of mediation.
 The mediation class is used when encoding policy and making policy queries, and is needed for registering extensions.
-If policy extensions are going to be integrated into AppArmor they should reserve a class number.
+If policy extensions are going to be integrated into AppArmor they should reserve a [mediation class number](AppArmorClassNumbers).

-???? link to class numbers
+The mediation class is used to separate different classes in the policydb and also to enable whether a profile supports mediation of a given class.
+If trusted helper policy is loaded into the kernel even if the policy is not enforced by the kernel, nor stored in the policydb it should have a mediation class so that apparmor can correctly answer queries as to what they policy supports.

+The only case where a mediation class is not needed is when policy is stored entirely external to apparmor and the helper is only leveraging apparmor for its security labels.

 ## PolicyDB